JannekGundlach/PROVER-M/README.md

 - Dumping instances &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *(divides a disposal into n-equal intervals that are disposed consecutively)*
 ---
 **Settling**
-* -1 to 1 ; pure reduction factor for positive values.
-For negative values the reduction factor is based on the critical shear stress.
+* -1 to 1 (pure reduction factor for positive values.
+For negative values the reduction factor is based on the critical shear stress)
 ---
 **Coefficients** *(All coefficients should be changed carefully and within the order of magnitude)*
 - Entrainment Phase 1 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  *(10<sup>-1</sup>)*